yogeshjain999/representable/README.md

 **Note**: the various parsing strategies are a collection of "best practices" people find useful.
 Such a strategy is basically just a set of configuration options, mainly utilizing the `:instance` option.

-Check out the `ParsingStrategy` module to write you own strategy.
+Check out the `ParsingStrategy` module to write your own strategy.
 If you find it useful, please commit it to the core library (with tests).

 The current state of the `:find_or_instantiate` strategy is subject to change.